Highway Safety - Drowsy Driving

 These figures may only be the tip of the iceberg, since it is currently difficult to attribute crashes to sleepiness.

 - Young drivers age 25 or under are involved in nearly half (43.3%) of drowsy driving crashes.

 - Male drivers were 2.1 times more likely to be in drowsy driver crashes.

 - The highest number of drowsy driver crashes occurred during the hours of 6:00 a.m., 7:00 a.m., and 4:00 p.m.

-- May, July, and June had the highest number of drowsy driving crashes.
+- May through August had the highest percent of drowsy driving crashes.

 - Emery, Millard, and Grand Counties had the highest percent of crashes involving drowsy drivers.